Scholarship and Awards

 Private Scholarships – Some organizations offer scholarships for elementary and secondary education based on family background, memberships in clubs and associations, and other variable factors.
 Check your local library for publications and browse the internet for sources of private scholarships.
 Scholarship searching services should typically be free of charge, therefore beware of scholarship searches that have fees attached.
-A list of scholarship opportunities compiled by the National Association of Independent Schools (NAIS) can be viewed on their website.

 Scholarships for Pennsylvania Residents

 There are two special scholarship programs sponsored by the State of Pennsylvania.
 Your admissions counselor will discuss these programs with you during the application process.
 The funding for each of these programs is limited to the donations made in that year.

 Opportunity Scholarship Tax Credit Program (OSTC) – To receive Opportunity Scholarship funding from VFMA, an eligible applicant must be a school age student residing within the attendance boundary of a low-achieving school, who is a resident of Pennsylvania, who is enrolled at Valley Forge Military Academy, and who is a member of a household with an annual household income of not more than $60,000, with the exception of an additional income allowance of $12,000 permitted for the student and for each other dependent (as defined by the IRS) living within the same household.